st235/HSE.2DImageProcessing.Week7/README.md

 I was using SIFT to extract features from the face and then tried to apply K Nearest Neighbours clustering algorithm to extract specific features from the given vectors.

+At the end SVM or KNN used to match feature vectors.

 | Extracted features example, Atkinson        | Extracted features example, Cohen           |